JibranBaksh/ProjectGhost/README.md

 A Hobby Project
 ---

+I created this page initially out of boredom.
+Some way to manage time.

+---

 This repository contains a webpage and a few other assets, I made back in 2019 after reading a few books.